basho/basho_docs/source/languages/en/riak/theory/concepts/Clusters.md

 multiple [[nodes|Riak Glossary#Node]], i.e. multiple well-conected data
 hosts.

-Each host in the cluster runs one Riak node.
-In turn, each Riak node manages a set of virtual nodes, or **vnodes**, that are responsible for storing a separate portion of the keys stored in the cluster.
+Each host in the cluster runs a single instance of Riak, referred to as a Riak node.
+Each Riak node manages a set of virtual nodes, or [[vnodes|Riak Glossary#vnode]], that are responsible for storing a separate portion of the keys stored in the cluster.

 In contrast to some high-availability systems, Riak nodes are _not_ clones of one another, and they do not all participate in fulfilling every request.
 Instead, you can configure, at runtime, the number of nodes on which data is